openhab/openhab-addons/addons/binding/org.openhab.binding.tankerkoenig/README.md

 -The Station(s) and Webservice go to OFFLINE after being ONLINE

-The web-request to Tankerkönig did either return a failure or no valid response was received.
+The web-request to Tankerkönig did either return a failure or no valid response was received (which could be caused by a banned API-key).
 In both cases the Webservice and the Station(s) go OFFLINE.
-If the Tankerkönig return indicates an error a descriptive message (in German) is added which will be displayed on the Webservice and Station(s) pages on PaperUI.
-In this case the polling of price-data is stopped.
+If the Tankerkönig return indicates an error a descriptive message (in German) is added next to the OFFLINE which will be displayed on the Webservice and Station(s) pages on PaperUI.
-Users should check the log for any reports to solve the reason for this status.
-In order to restart the polling of price-data a change of the Webservice has to be saved (for example a change in the Refresh Interval). next to the OFFLINE not return the status "OK", which could for an example be caused by a banned API-key.
-In such a case the polling of price-data is stopped.
-If no valid response is received the polling will continue.
 On the next receipt of a valid message Webservice and Station(s) will go ONLINE again.
+The scheduled polling of price-data is canceled in case of no valid response.
+Users should check the log for any reports to solve the reason for the OFFLINE status.
+In order to restart the polling a change of the Webservice has to be saved (for example a change in the Refresh Interval).

+Note: If the API-key is banned by Tankerkönig, the reason has to be cleared with Tankerkönig!

 -How to set the switch item for the channel holiday?